 Don’t have a programming background?
 You’ll need to either spend the time teaching yourself how to code or enroll in a coding bootcamp.

 Either way, don’t expect to learn how to code overnight.
-To give you an idea, the average bootcamp lasts around 3.5 months.
-If you’re learning on your own and working full time on top of that, it will probably take much longer.
+The average bootcamp lasts around 3.5 months.
+If you’re learning on your own and working full time on top of that, it’ll probably take much longer.

-But if you’re passionate about software development and stick with it, you’ll have infinite opportunities ahead of you.
+But if you’re passionate about software development and stick with it, you’ll have a world of opportunities ahead of you (for realz).

-Product managers develop products–they decide what products to build and help their team deliver them.
+Product managers decide what products to build and help their team deliver them.

-For example, they might need to consider whether adding a certain feature to the product will prove beneficial long-term for the company.
+They might need to consider whether adding a certain feature to the product will be beneficial long-term for the company.

 Product managers tend to be compensated very well (even better than developers on average!).
 According to Indeed, the average salary for a Product Manager in the U.S is a base of $85,548, with a bonus of $13,500.